Charles Erwin Wilson

 Charles Erwin Wilson (July 18, 1890 – September 26, 1961) was an American engineer and businessman who served as United States Secretary of Defense from 1953 to 1957 under President Dwight D. Eisenhower.
 Known as "Engine Charlie", he was previously the president and chief executive officer of General Motors.
 In the wake of the Korean War, he cut the defense budget significantly.

 Early life and career

 Wilson was born in Minerva, Ohio, the son of Thomas E. and Rosalind (née Unkefer) Wilson.
 After earning a degree in electrical engineering from the Carnegie Institute of Technology in 1909, he joined the Westinghouse Electric Company in Pittsburgh, where eventually he supervised the engineering of automobile electrical equipment, and during World War I, the development of dynamotors and radio generators for the Army and Navy.
 Wilson married Jessie Ann Curtis on September 11, 1912.
-They had five children.
+They had six children: Thomas, Edward, Erwin, Lucille,Rosemary and Jeanne.

 General Motors career

 In 1919, Wilson became chief engineer and sales manager of Remy Electric, a General Motors subsidiary.
 By January 1941 he was the president of General Motors.
 During World War II, Wilson directed the company's huge defense production effort, which earned him a Medal for Merit in 1946.
 He was still the CEO of General Motors when Eisenhower selected him as Secretary of Defense in January 1953.